ZeeZide/UXKit/README.md

 - sectioned list view vs table view vs outline view
 - source lists
 - integrate the `UXTableViewController` into UXKit
+- row indexing is different, it includes sections on AppKit, but not on iOS
+  - this also affects things like selectedRow!

 ### Collection Views